mobluse/coderdojo-raspbian-sv/README.md

 Use this to list partitions:
 sudo fdisk -l

-Use Parted or FDisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 (LBA) partition.
+Use Parted or FDisk to remove all partitions from the SD-card you want to format and create a new, bootable W95 FAT32 (LBA) partition, see [this guide](http://qdosmsq.dunbar-it.co.uk/blog/2013/06/noobs-for-raspberry-pi/).

 Format and name the SD-card:
 sudo mkdosfs -n dojopi1 -F 32 -I /dev/sde1